The best independent guide to Madeira

 This article will provide an introduction to Funchal, either for your holiday or as a day trip.

-Related articles: Introduction to Maderia – Madeira top 10 - 1 week in Maderia
+Related articles: Introduction to Madeira – Madeira top 10 - 1 week in Madeira

 Historic centre of Funchal, with its traditional buildings, ancient cathedral and two forts

 The sledge ride down Monte hill in what is little more than a wicker chair, steered by two men dressed in white